szabolcsdombi/zengl/docs/index.rst

 **layer**
     | An int representing the layer to be written to.
-    | This value must be None for non-layered textures.
     | For array and cubemap textures, the layer must be specified.
+    | The default value is 0.

+**level**
+    | An int representing the mipmap level to be written to.
-    | The default value is None and it means the only layer of the non-layered image.
+    | The default value is 0.

 .. py:attribute:: Image.clear_value